MastarCheeze/study-notes/chemistry/answer-bank.md

 -   Higher density
 -   Harder

-### What is catalyst

--   Increase rate of reaction
--   Remains unchanged

 ### Why aluminium does not react immediately with acid

-Oxidation layer on surface
+Aluminium oxide layer on surface

 ### Why copper used for wires

+-   Good electrical conductor
+-   Ductile
-Unreactive
+-   Unreactive

 ### Why aluminium used for overhead cables